-At the moment we’re seeing the two best publicly available welcome bonuses we’ve ever seen on two American Express small business cards:
+At the moment we’re seeing the two excellent welcome bonuses on two American Express small business cards:

 With that in mind, I figured I’d look at which of these offers is more compelling, across a variety of factors:

 I figured I’d compare these offers based on a few factors: the welcome bonuses, the urgency with which to apply for the cards, and the long term perks and value proposition of the cards.